lilingxi01/lilingxi01/README.md

 - Programming: Java, Javascript, Swift(learning), Python(learning), C(learning)

+- Data Structure Design: To make the data structure fit with both fore-end and back-end

-- Fore-end Development: SwiftUI for iOS, XML for Java, HTML for website
+- Fore-end Development: SwiftUI for iOS, Dynamic/XML for Java/Android, HTML/CSS for website

+- Back-end Development: Currently using Serverless Cloud Solutions and it works super well

-- Photos and Videos: Photoshop, Lightroom, Premiere Pro
+- Photos and Videos: Photoshop, Lightroom, Premiere Pro, etc

 ### 💻 What am I currently aiming for? *(What am I learning or doing?)*